Yale Y

 Jon-Paul Lapeña

-His article, “The Hemorrhaging Woman Embodies Violence: Reading Gendered Health Barriers in Mark 5:26,” appeared in the Journal of Biblical Literature and was awarded the 2023 SBL Bernadette J. Brooten Award for Scholarship in Gender, Sexuality, and Embodiment.
+His article, “The Hemorrhaging Woman Embodies Violence: Reading Gendered Health Barriers in Mark 5:26,” appeared in the Journal of Biblical Literature and received the 2023 SBL Bernadette J. Brooten Award for Scholarship in Gender, Sexuality, and Embodiment.
+He also published “Embodied Hermeneutics in the Borderlands: Reading New Testament Healing through Early Latino Pentecostalism” in The Brill Encyclopedia of Global Pentecostalism: Supplemental Volume (Brill, 2025).

 Contact Info